colouring-cities/colouring-dresden/docs/opendatacamp2024/setup_create_new_vm.md

 ### :rainbow: Installing Colouring Cities Core Platform

-Now clone the `colouring-core` codebase.
+Now clone the `colouring-dresde` codebase.

 ```bash
 cd ~ && git clone https://github.com/colouring-cities/colouring-dresden.git
 ```

 **Note:** We assume here that you will clone the repo into the home directory of your Ubuntu installation.
-Watch out for later commands in this guide that assume the repo is located at `~/colouring-core` and modify the path if appropriate.
+Watch out for later commands in this guide that assume the repo is located at `~/colouring-dresden` and modify the path if appropriate.

 ### :arrow_down: Installing Node.js